railroadmedia/soundslice/README.md

 }
 ```

-Note: that failure is for just one field.

 If there was that failure - two validation failures on just one field, and then validation failure on a whole other
 field, it would look like this: (let's say the "artist" field is manditory)